Published on 17 January 2015 by

 Just like the online (Netent) casinos and as soon as everywhere in Europe (or rather ‘all around the world’) the online casino gaming regulating ‘boom’ exploded in full force also Net Entertainment immediately announced it would actively look to penetrate the (at that time ‘yet-to-be-created’) regulated iGaming markets of several different European countries.

 We subsequently saw Net Entertainment closing one license agreement after the other with (usually) the biggest online casino operating companies directed to catering players from several different European countries.
-By providing their casino gaming products to the (online casino) likes of Paddy Power, William Hill and Bet365, Kroon Casino and Betsson, LottoMatica and Game Account Network Net Entertainment gives ‘acte de présence’ on the regulated (or on the verge of being regulated) iGaming markets of respectively Ireland and the UK, The Netherlands and Belgium and Italy.
+By providing their casino gaming products to the (online casino) likes of Paddy Power, William Hill, Kroon Casino and Betsson, LottoMatica and Game Account Network Net Entertainment gives ‘acte de présence’ on the regulated (or on the verge of being regulated) iGaming markets of respectively Ireland and the UK, The Netherlands and Belgium and Italy.

 The Netent ‘still to do’ list